Natalie Fenton (Goldsmiths, University of London, UK)

 Natalie Fenton is a Professor in Media and Communications in the Department of Media and Communication, Goldsmiths, University of London.
 She is Co-Director of the Goldsmiths Leverhulme Media Research Centre and Co-Director of Goldsmiths Centre for the Study of Global Media and Democracy.
 Her latest book Digital, Political, Radical is published by Polity.
 Other recent books are, (2010) New Media, Old News: Journalism and Democracy in the Digital Age (ed.)
 Sage; and (2012, 2016) Misunderstanding the Internet (with James Curran and Des Freedman) Routledge.
 She is on the Board of Directors of the campaign group Hacked Off and a founding member of the Media Reform Coalition.

-Vincent Mosco (Queen’s University, Canada)
+Vincent Mosco (Queen’s University, Canada and Fudan University, China)

 The Next Internet